 For my brother's friend, Wayne, weight loss began with exercise.
 In 1987, he says, "somebody recommended Nordic Track to me.
 I bought it, started using it, realizing what bad shape I was in.
 As I exercised, I felt better.
 As I felt better, I started eating better."
 Part of his new eating style was having more fruits and vegetables.
 "That was a big thing," he comments.
 "That really made a difference."

-Okay, so those are three people's stories.
+Okay, so those are 3 people's stories.
 Open it out to the wider world and there are more—many more.
-And no two stories are exactly alike.
+And no 2 stories are exactly alike.

 Some used a formal program such as Weight Watchers, or professional assistance, like individual sessions with a psychologist or a registered dietitian.
 Some did it on their own.
 Some, like me, restricted certain types of foods.
 Some ate all the foods they always had but in limited quantities.
 Some counted calories; some, fat grams.
 Others followed what is referred to as an exchange diet, often used by people with diabetes.
 Still others used liquid formulas, at least during part of their effort.
 In other words, each had found a way that was right for him or her alone.

-That does not mean that making some generalizations is out of the question.
+That does not mean that some generalizations can't be.
 A number of approaches to weight loss are shared among many.
 For instance, people who are successful at keeping off lost weight do not appear to follow regimens that eliminate whole food groups or advise unusual combinations of food.

 Many people who lost weight came to the realization that the only way it was going to work was for them to eat less food.
 Yes, it is possible to eat a greater volume of food than you have been eating and still lose weight.
 Whole books have been written about it, but it entails eating loads of vegetables and fruits and what many would consider painfully small portions of protein-rich foods like meat and starch-rich items like bread and pasta.
 Most people, it appears, worked it out by eating less food all around—not huge amounts of one thing and tiny portions of another.